 Clubs and Societies

-Co-curricular activities which are offered to the Senior pupils may include: choir, chamber choir, music ensembles, drama, LAMDA, art, textiles, classics, cookery, Duke of Edinburgh Award, lacrosse, netball, running, hockey, football, special enrichment days, charity fundraising, Young Enterprise and public speaking to name just a few.
+Co-curricular activities which are offered to Sixth Formers may include: astronomy, choir, chamber choir, music ensembles, drama, LAMDA, art, textiles, sports coaching and activities, science, silver service, Duke of Edinburgh, special enrichment days, charity fundraising, Young Enterprise, competitions such as the National Mathematics Challenge and Surrey SATRO competitions, debating and public speaking, to name just a few.

-Every two or three years, The Royal School embarks on a major overseas expedition organised by a specialist company.
+Every two or three years, The Royal School embarks on a major overseas expedition organised by World Challenge, a specialist company used by many independent schools.
 Young people are able to visit countries of the world often inaccessible to the ordinary traveller.
-In close consultation with the Expedition leader and members of staff from the School, pupils are encouraged to take responsibility for themselves.
-Expeditions normally include a trek lasting about a week or ten days and time spent working closely with local residents on a major community project.
+In close consultation with the Expedition leader, and a member of staff from the School, students are encouraged to plan their own itinerary.
+This normally includes a trek lasting about a week or ten days, and a week or so working closely with local residents on a major community project.

-One of the aims of the expedition is that pupils learn leadership skills and gain project management experience in a situation where they are primarily the architects of their own destiny; they are also responsible for fundraising.
+One of the aims of the expedition is that students learn leadership skills and gain project management experience in a situation where they are primarily the architects of their own destiny.
+They are also responsible for fundraising.

 In 2019, students from Year 11 to Upper Sixth and staff will spend month in Ghana with Camps International.
 Former expeditions include trips to Thailand and Cambodia, Venezuela, Borneo, Madagascar, Peru, Tanzania, Zambia/Botswana and Southern India.